catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

     - Make draft PRs early!
 This lets everyone discuss the direction the code is going, reducing the amount of future backtracking.
     - Try to keep PRs small (\<300) lines - that makes them much easier to review
     - There's a template that's meant as a guide for you to fill out.
 Feel free to delete parts you're not using.
+- **[HubSpot](https://app.hubspot.com/settings/46666115/user-preferences/profile)**: This is our CRM tool.
+We use this to track interactions with users and clients as well as schedule meetings or track outreach campaigns.

 ### Admin Tools

 - **[Gusto](http://gusto.com/):** We use Gusto for payroll.
 After you make an account and we set up your monthly payments, you won’t have to interact with it much.
 Gusto is where you will find important tax documents, accumulated PTO, and information about other benefits like the health stipend.
 - **[Harvest](https://catalystcooperative.harvestapp.com/):** We use Harvest for time tracking.
 You can either download the desktop app or use the online version.
-Learn how we track time in our [Time Tracking Overview](time_tracking) .
+Learn how we track time in our [Time Tracking Overview](time_tracking).

 ### Security